fullstack-hy2020/fullstack-hy2020.github.io/src/content/6/en/part6b.md

 ![devtools console showing Handler,Target as null but IsRevoked as true](../../images/6/40new.png)

 The output is interesting but not very useful.
-This is about the previously mentioned Immer library used by the Redux Toolkit, which is now used internally to save the state of the Store.
+This is about the previously mentioned Immer library used by the Redux Toolkit internally to save the state of the Store.

-The status can be converted to a human-readable format, e.g. by converting it to a string and back to a JavaScript object as follows:
+The status can be converted to a human-readable format, e.g. by converting it first to a string and then back to a JavaScript object as follows:

 ```js
 console.log(JSON.parse(JSON.stringify(state))) // highlight-line